M.S. Application Procedure

 Please send an e-mail to Prof. Bingmei Fu (BME MS Advisor) at bfu@ccny.cuny.edu for further inquiries.

 We currently do not provide funding for incoming MS students.
-However, students who have shown a strong track record and participate in a research project for their master’s thesis often receive funding from their mentors.
+However, students who have shown a strong track record and participate in a research project for their master’s thesis may receive funding from their mentors pending availability of funds.
 Strong candidates who continue their studies by entering the Biomedical Engineering Ph.D. program do receive funding from their Ph.D. advisor.

 A list of our faculty from the Grove School of Engineering at The City College of New York and the New York Center for Biomedical Engineering can be found here.